12.15 — std::optional

 For advanced readers

 Although std::optional doesn’t support references directly, you can use std::reference_wrapper (which we cover in lesson 17.5 -- Arrays of references via std::reference_wrapper) to mimic a reference.
-Let’s take a look a look at what the above program looks like using a std::string id and std::reference_wrapper:
+Let’s take a look at what the above program looks like using a std::string id and std::reference_wrapper:

 #include <functional> // for std::reference_wrapper